 A description of the course would be incomplete without a description of the Kettle Moraine and Ice Age Trail.
-We would like to acknowledge the Wisconsin DNR, Kettle Moraine Natural History Association and The Ice Age Park and Trail Foundation for their publications and research.
+We would like to acknowledge the Wisconsin DNR, Kettle Moraine Natural History Association and The Ice Age Trail Alliance for their publications and research.

 The irregular distribution of materials gathered by the advancing glacier and the myriad ways in which the sun strikes the ever changing topography created a multitude of interesting habitats for plants and animals.
 For a temperate climate, the Kettle Moraine boasts an amazing variety of species.
 Your running journey will take you through pine and hardwood forests, wet and dry prairies, along high ridges overlooking wetlands and lakes, down to the lowlands only to charge up another hill.
 There are literally hundreds of hills, small and large that you will traverse on your running adventure.

-2. The 50K course will be marked with orange surveyor’s paint on the trail.
+2. The 50K course will be marked with ORANGE ground flags.

-3. The Half Marathon course will be marked with yellow surveyor’s paint on the trail.
+3. The Half Marathon course will be marked with BLUE ground flags.

 Check points exist where runners might go off or re-enter the course.
 If you get off course and re-enter at a check point, you must go back to where you left the course and continue on the correct course from that point.